From The Writers Trust

 To this day, family still comes first, but Brian Morgan has managed to become a best-selling author in the United States and the United Kingdom, and has had his work translated also into Japanese, with long-running success.

 He attributes his success in many fields to the love and support of his wife, Judy, and says he would never achieve anything without her.
 They have two children and five grandchildren.
 After living all their lives in Sydney, Brian and Judy have now moved to the Central Coast of New South Wales.

 Now, Brian has arranged for this website to be created to help promote his published books.
-As of this writing, we have published eight of his acclaimed books, with others in the pipeline.
+As of this writing, we have published nine of his acclaimed books, with others in the pipeline.